sortednet/docs/gitbranch.md

 ```

+### Example flow

+1. At the start of a Jira task/story, create a feature branch from trunk (eg jira-1234)
+2. commit changes for implementing the jira on the branch
+3. merge up from trunk (to make sure any other features since merged to trunk are included)
+4. test against code built on the branch
+5. Code review on code on branch
+6. merge to trunk
+7. [optional] test trunk build
+8. build and deploy from trunk

 ## Sprint based strategy

 When features are grouped arbitrarily (eg by time like a sprint), they can all be merged into a 'develop' branch (name